willpdp/OpenJK/README.mingw32.txt

 ======

 * can fully compile OpenJK in Windows and Linux
-* not attempted to compile codeJK2 yet
+* codeJK2 dll will now compile but not tested (at all!!)

 * to make a debug build (can use with GDB) add -DCMAKE_BUILD_TYPE=DEBUG to cmake command